StateVoicesNational/Spoke/docs/HOWTO_DEPLOYING_AWS_LAMBDA.md

 Then set the variable in production-env.json `CONFIG_FILE`: "/absolute/path/to/configfile.json" -- during deployment (below),
 this file will be copied into the lambda function zip file and get deployed with the rest of the code.

+DEVELOPER NOTE: Now that GOOGLE_SECRET is set in Base64, this may no longer be an issue.
+Please open a ticket if a problem occurs.

 ## Deploy

 To create the AWS Lambda function and the API Gateway to access it, run the following being sure to substitute in the correct values: